t10ko/hooking-api/README.md

 Natives.translate( 'KEYFRAMES_RULE', { from: 'CSSRule', prefixType: 'const' } );
 ```

-Translating constants are not usefull for hooking, it's an additional feature that makes vendor prefixed versions easier to organize.
+Translating constants are not usefull for hooking, but it's an additional feature that makes vendor prefixed versions easier to organize.

 If there is vendor prefix versions available for the same function, first translate it to parse all known translations, than hook it.
 It will override all variants of available functions.